hezhile/ProxySetter_CLI/README.md

 # ProxySetter_CLI
-An user-defined command-line utility for toggling the system proxy server of Windows.
+A command-line utility for setting the system proxy server of Windows.